Finger Guns At High Noon

 Play Time: 15min

-Status: Design Complete, Signed With Publisher Indie Boards and Cards (early 2019 release)
+Status: Design Complete, Signed With Publisher Indie Boards and Cards (2019 release)

 About: Players take on the role of cowboys trying to eliminate each other by using a variety of actions, including the eponymous finger gun.
 Each round, there is an open discussion phase that allows for the chance of persuasion and colluding.
 When a player calls Draw!, all players simultaneously choose one action and form the associated hand gesture.
 Actions include things such as joining a posse, heading to the saloon, and hurting neighbors with dynamite.
 All actions either deal damage, heal damage, or provide some other useful ability.
 Hand gestures are resolved in order, and in some cases will be negated before they have a chance to resolve.
 Play repeats until there are 2 or less players with Health at the end of a round.
 When a player reaches 0 Health, they become a Ghost Cowboy, and can still snatch victory with the rest of their ghost brethren, or just mess with those that wronged them.

 Design Notes: On paper, Finger Guns At High Noon is a strategic game of alliances and betrayals, thinking ahead, and outguessing opponents.
 In practice it is this to a degree, but is largely a chaotic game of yelling, lies, and laughs.
 The initial inspiration for this game came after playing BANG!
 The Dice Game.
 I enjoyed the game, though I had problems with its down time of waiting for one player to resolve their turn, player elimination, limited control over actions, and the unusual style of social deduction where most players must effectively start shooting strangers for half the game before roles are figured out.
 By addressing these problems, combined with the tension, energy, and active gestures from games like Cash and Guns and Rock, Paper, Wizard, I figured I could create something great - and I did.